wanghaisheng/responsive-landing-page-starter/content/blog/en/moderate-audio-in-an-app-with-the-vonage-video-api-and-aws-transcribe.md

 outdated: false
 replacement_url: ""
 ---
-This is the second part of blog posts about Video Moderation.
-The first is focused on video moderation; you can have a look [here](<https://learn.vonage.com/blog/2021/05/27/how-to-build-a-video-moderation-application-with-aws-rekognition/>).
+This is the second part of my series of blog posts about Video Moderation.
+The first is focused on video moderation; you can have a look [here](https://learn.vonage.com/blog/2021/05/27/how-to-build-a-video-moderation-application-with-aws-rekognition/).

 In education and events spaces particularly, adding an active moderation on participants' audio can be very useful, as it makes it possible to block inappropriate content from others.